maturimonika/-OnDemand-Professor-Q-A-Bot-/README.md

 ## Adopted Libraries
 1. sys: This is a module that provides access to some variables used or maintained by the Python interpreter, as well as functions that interact with the interpreter.

-2. pinecone: This library allows you to index and search for vectors efficiently.
+2. chroma: This library allows you to index and search for vectors efficiently.
 It appears to be used for creating a vector database for storing and retrieving vectorized representations of text.

 3. langchain.llms.Replicate: This module seems to be a part of the "langchain" library and includes the Replicate class, which is likely responsible for handling the Replicate Llama2 Model for conversational AI.

 4. langchain.vectorstores.Pinecone: This module includes the Pinecone class, which is used for setting up and interacting with the Pinecone vector database.

-5. langchain.text_splitter.CharacterTextSplitter: This module includes the CharacterTextSplitter class, which is used for splitting documents into smaller chunks for processing.
+5. langchain.text_splitter.RecurssiveCharacterTextSplitter: This module includes the RecurssiveCharacterTextSplitter class, which is used for splitting documents into smaller chunks for processing.

-6 .langchain.document_loaders.PyPDFLoader: This module includes the PyPDFLoader class, which is used for loading and preprocessing PDF documents.
+6 .langchain.document_loaders.PyPDFDirectoryLoader: This module includes the PyPDFDirectoryLoader class, which is used for loading and preprocessing PDF documents.

 7. langchain.embeddings.HuggingFaceEmbeddings: This module includes the HuggingFaceEmbeddings class, which is used for transforming text into numerical vectors using pre-trained embeddings from Hugging Face's Transformers library.